 We started out from Coppet Hall car park and walked along the beach looking across to the horizon with the notable silhouette landmark of Monkstone Point which we visited on this walk.

-We walked around to Saundersfoot beach then followed the coast path route on the main road out of the town towards The Glen, a residential street at the top of the hill overlooking Saundersfoot.
-There’s a great view from here of Saundersfoot Bay and the coastline.
-The blustery conditions were creating a multitude of fine incoming waves with white crests rolling onto the wide golden sands.
+We walked around to Saundersfoot beach then followed the coast path route on the main road out of the town towards The Glen, at the top of the hill overlooking Saundersfoot.
+There’s a great view from here across the Bay, the blustery conditions on the day creating multitudes of incoming waves with white crests rolling onto the wide golden sands.

-The path trails down to Swallow Tree Bay, a small pebble cove and there’s a little bit of history attached to this place.
+The path trails down to Swallow Tree Bay, a small scenic pebble cove with a little bit of history attached to this place.
 On a nearby bench is a commemorative plaque dedicated to the work of Lord Merthyr in creating the Pembrokeshire Coast Path and noting it was formally opened at this point by Wynford Vaughan Thomas in 1970.
 The path has since become one of the most highly rated walking routes in the world and I wonder how many thousands of people have passed by this point in the near 50 years since that date, thanks to those visionaries who planned the National trail all those years ago.

-A set of steep steps lead down onto North Beach where some rocks at the back of the beach provide a good place to sit down, take a break and relax with a view of the beach.
+A set of steep steps lead down onto North Beach where some conveniently situated rocks at the back of the beach provide a good place to take a break and relax with a view of the beach and the rolling waves.